Image_Resized_pic1_compressed

 Click on the names to view speaker's profile.

-David Tan was Vice Dean (Academic Affairs) at NUS Law from January 2015 to June 2021, and Director (Communications) at NUS Law from 2013 to 2019.
+David Tan is a Professor of Law at the National University of Singapore.
 He holds a PhD from Melbourne Law School (2010), a LLM from Harvard (1999), and graduated with a LLB (First Class Honours)/BCom from the University of Melbourne (1995).
 He has taught courses at Melbourne Law School (Intellectual Property & Popular Culture; Constitutional Law) and University of Hong Kong, Faculty of Law (Entertainment Law).
 He had also been a Visiting Affiliate Scholar at the Engelberg Center on Innovation Law & Policy at the NYU School of Law.
 David was formerly with the Singapore Administrative Service, serving as Director of Sports at Ministry of Community Development, Youth & Sports and Director of International Talent at Ministry of Manpower.
 He has also had work experience at McKinsey & Company and DBS Bank.

 Joshua Yuvaraj is a senior lecturer in law at the University of Auckland, and Co-Director of the New Zealand Centre for Intellectual Property.
 He also teaches copyright and design courses at Melbourne Law School, the University of Melbourne, and is an Academic Fellow of the Centre for Technology, Robotics, Artificial Intelligence and the Law (TRAIL) at the National University of Singapore.
 Joshua’s research focuses on copyright law and emerging technologies, alongside broader questions in private law.